 Big data will allow government bodies to create a centralized system of all the collected data.
 This way, the security and accessibility of the data will get improved to a great extent.
 The centralized system of information will provide much-needed organized behavior in policy making.

-A government can validate all their data faster with Big data, which is the key to designing better policies.
+Government can validate all their data faster with Big Data, which is the key to designing better policies.
 The credibility assurance of the available data will help in making informed decisions at every step of policy making.
-Big data analytics makes cleaning, sorting, assessment and other processes easier with the advanced technologies.
+Big Data Analytics makes cleaning, sorting, assessment and other processes easier with the advanced technologies.
 So, the authorities are just required to leverage modern technologies in order to successfully validate the information and take actions.

-The governments definitely need to face some challenges in order to implement big data technologies in policy making.
+The governments definitely does face a few challenges in order to implement big data technologies in policy making.
 The acceptance of the public and other challenges are going to be the biggest challenges.
-But the continuous shift of the world towards digital technologies presents bright opportunities.
+But the continuous shift of the world towards digital technologies presents brighter opportunities.
 It is important to understand those opportunities and act accordingly.
-Only then, a government can attain valuable benefits and enhance the success rate of their policies.